wbabik/Practical_computing/Class_3/Class3.md

 `ssh 149.156.165.xxx -l user102`  149.156.165.xxx is the IP number our server and user102 is the user account name.

-And here's to you, <span style="background-color:green">Mrs. Robinson</span>, Jesus loves you more than you will know.

 After pressing <kbd>Enter</kbd> you will be asked to enter your password.